ChevanR/Project5-6/Deliverables-P56/Timeline.md

 ### 2025-01-08
 - **Documentation and MVP Completion**:
   - Finalized all project documentation, including test plans, technical reports, and data analysis.
   - Prepared the MVP showcasing VR remote rendering, haptic integration, and network testing.

+### 2025-01-10
+- **Unity world**
+  - Integrated VR camera into Haptic world
+  - Added colission checkers with the hand from the haptic device
+  - Start haptic feedback on colission detection and close it

 ### 2025-01-12
 - **Project Finalized**:
   - Delivered final MVP presentation to stakeholders.
   - Allocated time for final refinements and stakeholder feedback integration.

 ---